parsa-cloudsuite/parsa-cloudsuite.github.io/index.md

 We provide Docker images for all CloudSuite benchmarks (available <a href="./benchmarks">here</a>).
 In addition to these Docker images, we have also prepared--and provide upon request--CloudSuite images running on the Simics full-system simulator, to facilitate micro-architectural simulation of CloudSuite applications.
 The Simics images allow the simulation of CloudSuite applications running on up to 64 cores and were released at our ISCA 2012 tutorial: "CloudSuite on Flexus".
 </p>
 <p>
  To get a copy of the CloudSuite images, please send an email to cloudsuite-admin(at)groupes.epfl.ch; you will be provided with an account to access and download the images.
-Please note that these images are based on the SPARC v9 ISA, running the Solaris OS, and are only compatible with Simics/Flexus.
+Please note that these images are based on the SPARC v9 ISA, running the Solaris OS, and are only compatible with Simics.
 </p>
 </p>
 <h1>Usage and licenses of CloudSuite</h1>